 Thanks for your query at DoctorSpring.

-Take care, and please feel free to discuss or ask for any further clarifications.
+Please feel free to ask any further follow up questions.